Wellesley Pre-College On-Campus FAQs

 How difficult are Wellesley College courses?

-These are college courses; your fellow students will be primarily College undergraduates.
-Pre-College students will not be treated any differently, and should expect to work very hard to make the most out of their experience.
+As an applicant, you must keep in mind that you will be taking two intensive college courses.
+Your fellow students will primarily be college undergraduates.
+Pre-College students will not be treated any differently and should expect to work very hard to make the most out of their experience.
 The degree of difficulty varies per class.
-The number preceding the course title (i.e., ARTS105 or PSYC101) will indicate what level the course is, with 100-level courses being considered introductory level, and progressively higher-numbered courses being more specific and focused, aimed at upper-classmen.
-Pre-College students are invited to participate in any 100-level listed course, upon successful admission to the program.
+The number following the course title (i.e., ARTS105 or PSYC101) indicates the level of the course.
+Upon successful admission to the program, you will be taking a required writing course and selecting one 100-level course, both of which are considered introductory level.

 At the end of Wellesley Pre-College courses, will teacher recommendations be provided?